melissapaksoy/melissapaksoy/README.md

 # $\color{Rhodamine}{Hello,\ I`m\ Melissa!\ 🎀}$

 ## $\color{CarnationPink}{About\ Me\ 🎀}$
-$\color{pCarnationPink}{Passionate\ Computer\ Science\ student with a strong foundation in programming and a keen interest in developing innovative applications and websites.
+$\color{p}{}$

-Complemented by a background in fashion design and makeup artistry, bringing a unique blend of creativity and technical expertise to problem-solving and design-oriented projects.}$
+$\color{CarnationPink}{\textrm{Passionate Computer Science student with a strong foundation in programming and a keen interest in developing innovative applications and websites.

-$\color{lightblue}{\textrm{Red Nimetaga 3 kõige suuremat pilveteenuste pakkujat}}$
+Complemented by a background in fashion design and makeup artistry, bringing a unique blend of creativity and technical expertise to problem-solving and design-oriented projects.}}$